sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 provides you with all the necessary marketplace infrastructure out of the box.
 At the same time, because of its headless architecture, Sharetribe gives you total freedom to customize your user experience.

-This makes Sharetribe the fastest and most affordable way to build a unique platform that adapts to the entire lifecycle of your business.
-As your business grows, Sharetribe takes care of running and scaling your backend — allowing you to focus on the unique value of your platform.

 ## Sharetribe Components